Handsome Nell: The identity of Handsome Nell

 Burns himself did not identify her by her surname and the first name he gave, Nelly or Nellie, is used as a nickname for "Helen."
 Some significant doubts exist about the actual identity of Burns's first romantic love.
 It was thought at first to be Nelly Blair and an unsigned letter to The Scotsman in 1828 testified to this.
 Burns's youngest sister, Isobel, however gave the name Nelly Kilpatrick to Robert Chambers in her eightieth year and this information must at best have been second hand, for Isobel was only three years old in 1774 and serious doubt must be cast on her recollections from this stage in her life.

-Isobel stated that Nelly Kilpatrick was the daughter of the blacksmith of Perclewan Mill.
+Isobel stated that Nelly Kilpatrick was the daughter of the blacksmith of Purclewan Mill.
 Nelly Kilpatrick would only have been only a few weeks younger than Robert, however he wrote that his Nell was a year younger than himself.
 It was not until the Robert Chambers's edition of 1851 that Nelly Kilpatrick was substituted for Nelly Blair, so Allan Cunningham (1834), Robert Chambers (1838) and John Wilson (1846) do not credit her as being Burns's first love interest.